Rinoahu/pangenome/README.md

     -i: genome sequences in fasta format.

     -k: the kmer size.
-Currently, the kmer size is limited to 27.
+Currently, the kmer size is limited to 27, we will remove the limitation in the future.

 ## Result